Pelodiscus

 Pelodiscus is a genus of turtles in the family Trionychidae, the softshells.
 Based on genetic and morphological analysis there are seven valid species.
 They are native to Eastern Asia, ranging from the Amur region, south through China and Korea, as far south as Vietnam.
 Populations in Japan are thought to likely originate from historic human introductions.

 Phylogenetic studies have recovered a high diversity of Pelodiscus genotypes in China, some of which may correspond to distinct species.
 However, the millennia-old practice of farming Pelodiscus for consumption, especially in large-scale turtle farms since the late 20th century, is thought to threaten these lineages due to hybridization with farmed individuals.

 Species

+The following species are recognized by the Turtle Taxonomy Working Group: